 To reduce integration costs and simplify building component based software systems, everyone should be (technically) able to use API's in other organizations as easy as in their own, while core data objects should only be manipulated by the one administratively responsible and used by all others.
 An additional advantage is that public data can easily be made available to everyone.
 NLX makes it possible to easily and securely connect to any API in the ecosystem.

 Starting with NLX implies starting with API’s.
 More specific it's starting with generic API’s instead of one-off integration solutions.
 NLX is useful for both organizations that want to consume API's and organizations that want to provide API's to other consuming organizations.

 NLX is developed mainly by VNG Realisatie, but anyone can contribute on Gitlab.
 To start using NLX, it is not necessary to contribute to NLX development, since NLX can be installed 'as is'.
-A good way to start is by reading the documentation and having your system engineers or suppliers follow the Try NLX guide to learn the concepts of NLX and set up the first test implementation.
+A good way to start is by reading the documentation and having your system engineers or suppliers follow one off the Try NLX guides to learn the concepts of NLX and set up the first test implementation.
 Some knowledge of IT, the internet, API's and security is required.
 The NLX team is available through Gitlab for support to developers.

 Setting up the first Outway for testing is done in a matter of a few hours, setting up an Inway requires having a basic API and a publicly resolvable URL.
 Configuring the Inway is done in a few hours, setting up the API might take more time depending on your infrastructure.
 Launching a service on a public available network (the internet) requires more than just bringing the NLX and API software to production.
 A project should address all functional and non functional requirements and business context before launch.